browserengineering/book/book/accessibility.md

 ```

 The accessibility tree also needs access to the geometry of each object.
 This
-allows accessibility technology to know where things are on the screen in case
+allows screen readers to know where things are on the screen in case
 the user wants to [hit test][hit-test] a place on the screen to see what is
-there.
-A user who can't see the screen still might want to do things like touch
+there:  user who can't see the screen still might want to do things like touch
 exploration of the screen, or being notified what is under the mouse as they
 move it around.